Calculate Mean of a Vector in R Using mean()

 [1] 0.4

-For a logical vector, TRUE is considered as 1 and FALSE is considered as 0.
+For a logical vector, TRUE is treated as 1 and FALSE is treated as 0.
+Therefore, the mean of a logical vector is the proportion of TRUE values.

 Explanation